fadedpez/dnd5e-roomgen/README.md

 - Generate room layouts with configurable dimensions and light levels
 - Place monsters with random or specific positioning
+- Place players with random or specific positioning
 - Automatic grid initialization for spatial tracking
 - Flexible service layer for easy integration with applications
+- Support for encounter balancing based on party composition

 ## Installation